ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_123_alphabeta_dq_transformation/uz_123_alphabeta_dq_transformation.rst

 123_alphabeta_dq Transformation IP-Core
 =======================================

-- Transforms three input quantities from a three phase system to alpha_beta-coordinates to dq-coordinates
+- Transforms three input quantities from a three phase system to alpha_beta-coordinates and dq-coordinates
 - Input interface is PL-only
 - Transformation can only be triggered by a PL signal, but not by the software driver
 - Output is supplied to PL-ports as well as AXI4-Lite